Newcastle, Oklahoma

 Newcastle is a city in McClain County, Oklahoma, United States, and part of the Oklahoma City Metropolitan Area.
-As of the 2020 Census, the population was 10,984.
+The population was 10,984 at the 2020 census and an estimated 13,055 in 2022.

 History

 Newcastle became a dot on the map with the opening of a new post office March 26, 1894 and a population of 25.
-The area had previously been served by the nearby William P. Leeper Post Office, opened in 1888, but closed in 1892 after Leeper was shot in a fencing dispute.
-The mail office was established on the Minco to Norman road in Section 11, Township 9 North, Range 4 West.
+The area had previously been served by the nearby William P. Leeper Post Office, opened in 1888, but closed in 1892 after Leeper was shot in a range fencing dispute.
+The mail office was established on the Minco-to-Norman road in Section 11, Township 9 North, Range 4 West.
 Eulalie V. Kelley was the first postmaster.
 In 1905, postmaster Alonzo Haun moved the facility to his general store in Section 14, Township 9 North, Range 4 West.

 Newcastle lay in the Chickasaw Nation.
 The community's first residents included Choctaw, Chickasaw, and individuals who had married into those tribes.
 Many were involved in ranching.
 By 1907, the community had a subscription school, a cotton gin, two stores, and two blacksmiths.

 Changes spurred Newcastle's growth throughout the 1920s.
 In 1920 the town's post office was relocated one mile east on land donated for a public school and a church.
 In 1922, work started on a South Canadian River bridge.
 The steel thru-truss bridge with timber flooring was Oklahoma's first federal aid project and a part of the Ozark Trail that was to link Oklahoma City to Amarillo, Texas.
 Although the trail was never fully completed, the bridge stayed.
 It opened on April 23, 1923, and cost $321,393.38 to build.
 The bridge attracted businesses and allowed for the construction of Highway 62 through Newcastle in 1927.

 Until the mid-twenties, there was a major river ford at May Avenue that was used whenever the water wasn't too deep.
 Farmers from Newcastle forged the river with their horses and wagons and traveled up May Avenue on their way to the Oklahoma City Farmer's Market by Western and Reno.
-Today, only a single section of the old Newcastle Bridge remains alongside the Interstate 44 bridge after having received significant damage during the tornado outbreak of 2013.
+Today, only a single section of the old Newcastle Bridge remains alongside the Interstate 44 bridge after having received significant damage during the 2013 tornado (see below).